 Missing bleed is flagged by almost every professional print shop.
-If you receive a rejection or warning about bleed, here is how to fix it.
+If you receive a rejection or warning about bleed, here is how to fix it — with two reliable options depending on what you have access to.

 Option 1: Fix in Your Design Software (Recommended)

-The most reliable fix is to return to the original design file:
+The most reliable fix is to return to the original design file, since this gives you full creative control over exactly what extends into the bleed area:

 - Open your InDesign, Illustrator or Affinity file